Customers slow to visit some businesses after reopening

 Some businesses have been open for more than two weeks now, but owners said they are not seeing the foot traffic they expected.

-“Since we’ve reopened, we’ve probably gotten back up to about 25 percent of our business,” said Dawn Keene, owner of Ideal Feet.
+“Since we’ve reopened, we’ve probably gotten back up to about 25% of our business,” said Dawn Keene, owner of Ideal Feet.

 Keene said she has changed the inside of her store to fit state guidelines, but she’s not seeing the amount of business she once did.